Health Min announces stipends for doctors in remote areas | eKathimerini.com

 Health Min announces stipends for doctors in remote areas

-Health Minister Adonis Georgiadis announced Friday that private doctors who cover vacancies in remote areas will receive up to 3,600 euros annually.
+Health Minister Adonis Georgiadis announced Friday that private doctors who cover vacancies in remote areas will be compensated with up to 7,200 euros gross in stipends annually.

 By mid-August, new criteria will classify underserved areas, offering doctors an additional annual stipend depending on the remoteness of the location.
 These incentives aim to fill vacancies by renewing interest.